 École de Musique de l´Union Grand-Duc Adolphe

-The participants should be aged up to 26 years old (30 for singing).
+The participants should be aged up to 26 years old.

-Application forms may be requested from the offices of the music schools, conservatoires and societies affiliated to the Union Grand-Duc Adolphe and from the UGDA Music School Office.
+Application forms may be requested from the UGDA Music School Office.

-The application form must include 3 copies of the free compositions (soloist part) selected by the contestant.
+The application form must include 1 copy of the free compositions (soloist part) selected by the contestant.
 For individual competitors, the entrance fee is 32 EUR.
 For chamber music groups the entrance fee is 16 EUR per individual member of the group.
-The entrance fee has to be paid at the latest by the deadline to bank account of “École de Musique de l´Union Grand-Duc Adolphe (UGDA)”.
+The entrance fee has to be paid at the latest by the deadline to the bank account of “École de Musique de l´Union Grand-Duc Adolphe (UGDA)”.
 Banking fees are chargeable to the candidate.
 The entrance fee is not refundable.

-In the frame of the co-operation between the EMCY-members, the categories flute, trumpet and chamber music (brass instruments) will be opened on the international level.
+In the frame of the co-operation between EMCY members, the categories clarinet, saxophone and chamber music (woodwinds) will be opened on the international level.
 The UGDA Music School awaits applications from all over Europe.

 The jury will award following mentions: